cdesterke/aCGHarraySubtractControlHG18/README.md

    - CosmicHG18.bed: genes presenting somatic alteration in cancer and leukemia
    - TFHG18.bed: census database of molecules classed as transcription factor

-Script needs to be execute in BASH environnement with previous dependencies:
+Script needs to be execute in BASH environnement with previous dependencies.

 USAGE: